The first show of the “Silk Peace Art Road” – SPAR – Installation

 SPAR to travel after Venice: Become a

-It feels natural, of course, that it be shown along the BRI – the old and new Silk Road – but it could also be shown in Western countries to stimulate interest and knowledge about these present and future world dynamics.
+It feels natural, of course, that it be shown along the BRI – the old and new Silk Road but it could also, eventually, be shown in Western countries to stimulate interest and knowledge about these present and future world dynamics.

-Detailed instructions by the artist and images from the Venice installation shall serve as guideline.
+Detailed instructions by the artist and images from the Venice installation shall serve as a

-If the exhibiting party wants the artist to be present and perhaps also take part in discussions with invited audiences about the future world order based upon his installation, the cooperating party must cover a normal flight/train ticket plus costs for the stay.
+If the exhibiting party wants the artist to be present and perhaps also take part in discussions with invited audiences about the art installation itself and/or the future world order based upon the installation, the cooperating partner shall cover a normal flight/train ticket plus costs for the stay.

 It would be natural that some or all of the images that sit in the installation are shown in conjunction with the installation itself.
 A number of studies for SPAR could also be included.